 In August 2018, the SEC adopted a Disclosure Update and Simplification release, which outlines Regulation S-X amendments to eliminate outdated or duplicative disclosure requirements.
 The final rule also amends the interim financial statement requirements to require a reconciliation of changes in stockholders' equity in the notes or as a separate statement.
 These amendments are effective for all filings made 30 days after the amendments are published in the Federal Register, which was on October 4, 2018.
-The SEC announced that it would not object if the first presentation of the changes in stockholders' equity for a calendar year end filer were made in the Company's March 31, 2019 Form 10-Q. Effective with this interim report on Form 10-Q, the Company is now presenting consolidated statements of redeemable noncontrolling interests and stockholders' equity.
+The SEC announced that it would not object if the first presentation of the changes in stockholders' equity for a calendar year end filer were made in the Company's March 31, 2019 Form 10-Q. Effective with the interim report on Form 10-Q for the quarter ended March 31, 2019, the Company is now presenting consolidated statements of redeemable noncontrolling interests and equity.